Charitable Corporation: In Parliament

 Neither Robinson nor Thomson complied.
-However, during the next session, Thomson offered to return under certain conditions, and an Act was passed extending time and requiring him to appear before Parliament (or a committee of it) by 30 March 1732 and before his bankruptcy commissioners by 4 April.
+However, during the next session, Thomson offered to return under certain conditions, and the Charitable Corporation Act 1732 (6 Geo.
+2. c.
+2) was passed extending time and requiring him to appear before Parliament (or a committee of it) by 30 March 1732 and before his bankruptcy commissioners by 4 April.
 If he complied, he would be rewarded with a fifth of the assets overseas, which he delivered up, and one tenth of those in Great Britain.
 Thomson complied and appeared before a Commons committee, which produced a further report.
-Two further Acts were passed at the end of the session.
-One was to confirm an agreement between the Charitable Corporation and three-quarters of its creditors and make it binding on those under disabilities.
-The other authorised a lottery for the relief of those who suffered from the frauds, specifically excluding Robinson, Thomson, Wolley and Warren from benefitting.
+Two further acts were passed at the end of the session.
+One, the Charitable Corporation (Arrangements with Creditors) Act 1732 (6 Geo.
+2. c.
+36) was to confirm an agreement between the Charitable Corporation and three-quarters of its creditors and make it binding on those under disabilities.
+The other, the Lotteries Act 1732 (6 Geo.
+2. c.
+35) authorised a lottery for the relief of those who suffered from the frauds, specifically excluding Robinson, Thomson, Wolley and Warren from benefitting.
 It also extended the time for submitting claims to the commissioners.
-A further Act was passed in 1735, extending the time for claiming prizes.
+A further act, the Charitable Corporation Lottery Act 1734 (8 Geo.
+2. c.
+14) was passed in 1735, extending the time for claiming prizes, amending the Charitable Corporation Lottery Act 1733 (7 Geo.
+2. c.
+11).

 The aftermath

 The result of the frauds was to deprive the Charitable Corporation of the bulk of its assets.
 Bankruptcy proceedings against George Robinson and John Thomson continued for a long time, evidently due to litigation.
 They ended with a dividend being paid from Robinson's estate in 1748, and from Thomson's in 1747.
 Proceedings were taken against Sir Robert Sutton, leading to judgment being given in 1742 against him, that he was liable to make the company's losses though the five partners were primarily liable (see The Charitable Corporation v Sutton).
-Following the decree, the company sought to obtain an Act to assist with the enquiries directed by the Court of Chancery on 18 August 1742, but this was rejected.
-In 1743, Sutton and the Company entered into a deed of mutual release.
+Following the decree, the company sought to obtain an act to assist with the enquiries directed by the Court of Chancery on 18 August 1742, but this was rejected.
+In 1743, Sutton and the company entered into a deed of mutual release.

 The subsequent history of the company remains unclear.